-Bafokeng Rasimone Platinum Mine Joint Venture (BRPM JV)
+Bafokeng Rasimone Platinum overview

-It is approximately 30km north west of the town of Rustenburg in the North West province of South Africa and immediately south of the Pilanesberg Complex.
+The operations are approximately 30km north west of the town of Rustenburg in the North West province of South Africa and immediately south of the Pilanesberg Complex.

-It is situated in the only major shallow platinum group metals (PGMs) reserves still available for mining in South Africa.
+They are situated in the only major shallow platinum group metals (PGMs) reserves still available for mining in South Africa.

 RBPlat was created from the restructuring of the BRPM JV between Royal Bafokeng Holdings (RBH) and Anglo American Platinum (Amplats).
 This restructuring resulted in the ownership and control of the mining operations of the joint venture vesting in the Royal Bafokeng Nation, via its subsidiary RBPlat.